-For more information, see the IRS website, which includes links for finding nearby volunteer tax preparation sites: http://go.usa.gov/cQ7Zw.
-(For federal income tax information or assistance directly from the IRS, see www.irs.gov, or call 1-800-829-1040.)
+For more information, see the IRS website, which includes links for finding nearby volunteer tax preparation sites.
+(For federal income tax information or assistance directly from the IRS, see the IRS website or call 1-800-829-1040.)

 FREE FILE